MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-cluster-autoscaling.md

 ---
 title: Cluster autoscaling in AKS enabled by Azure Arc
-description: Learn about automatically scaling node pools in AKS Arc on Azure Stack HCI ms.topic: conceptual
+description: Learn about automatically scaling node pools in AKS Arc on Azure Local ms.topic: conceptual
 author: sethmanheim
 ms.author: sethm
-ms.date: 01/29/2024
+ms.date: 11/01/2024

 # Intent: As a Kubernetes user, I want to use cluster autoscaler to grow my nodes to keep up with application demand.
 # Keyword: cluster autoscaling